Hyundai Ioniq Hybrid interior & comfort

 The Premium SE boasts 17-inch alloys, chrome doorhandles, rear privacy glass and automatic wipers, plus leather seats (heated and ventilated up front, with the driver's seat getting power adjustment).
 The two outermost rear seats are heated and there's also adaptive cruise control, blind-spot monitoring, lane-following assistance and rear cross-traffic alert.

 An addition to the regular line-up for the hybrid Ioniq only is the limited 1st Edition specification.
 Based on Premium trim, the 1st Edition offers enhancements such as 17-inch alloy wheels, an electric parking brake and lane-following assistance from the Premium SE.

 Infotainment, apps & sat nav

-It’s definitely worth going for one of the Premium trims if you’re remotely bothered about connectivity and audio quality in your car.
-Both Premium and Premium SE get an eight-inch touchscreen complete with sat nav, Apple CarPlay, Android Auto, DAB radio, two USB inputs, wireless phone charging (for compatible phones) and a decent eight-speaker Infinity sound system.
+It’s definitely worth going for at least Premium trim if you’re remotely bothered about connectivity and audio quality in your car.
+This gets you a 10.25-inch touchscreen complete with sat nav, Apple CarPlay, Android Auto, DAB radio, two USB inputs, wireless phone charging (for compatible phones) and a decent eight-speaker Infinity sound system.

-You also get 10 years of free live traffic info and map updates, although a lot of motorists will prefer to use the maps on their phone via the relevant app.
-The graphics aren't the sharpest-looking, but the screen generally responds quickly and is easy to navigate.
+You also get free live traffic information and map updates, although a lot of motorists will prefer to use the maps on their phone via the relevant app.
+The graphics look sharp and the screen generally responds quickly and is easy to navigate.